 Because the block only has 64 pixels in it, and they're all right next to each other, and their values are probably pretty close to one another, most of the 64 "value spaces" available for the direct cosine transform calculation have values of zero!
 So, instead of sending 64 values for 64 pixels, we may end up sending only 10 or 20 values from the DCT array (the rest of them are zeros.)
 That�s DCT compression for you.

 To further complicate this understanding of how DCT works, the value array is read in a zig-zag fashion, so that the likelihood of obtaining long strings of zeros is greater.
 A long string of zeros, in turn, is sent by a unique code word, which takes less time than sending a bunch of zeros back to back.
+One of the neat things about the DCT process is that the compression factor can be determined by the values contained in what�s called a "normalization array", which is used in the actual DCT calculation.
+Change the array, and you can change the compression factor. |

 The DCT transform, as we've just gone through it, is used in both JPEG and MPEG compression systems.